Perfect colorings of the infinite square grid: coverings and twin colors: Main results

-\begin{thrm} Every perfect coloring of $G(\ZZ^2)$ with quotient $\{0,1\}$-matrix with zero diagonal (that is, the coloring is a covering of a simple graph) is either orbit or has a binary diagonal (and, hence, twin colors). \end{thrm}
+\begin{theorem} Every perfect coloring of $G(\ZZ^2)$ with quotient $\{0,1\}$-matrix with zero diagonal (that is, the coloring is a covering of a simple graph) is either orbit or has a binary diagonal (and, hence, twin colors). \end{theorem}